ZQPei/Haze_Removal_cpp/README.md

 ## Introduction

-This is an simple implemention of "single image haze removal using dark channel prior" by kaiming He, which wins the CVPR09 best paper.
+This is an simple implemention of "single image haze removal using dark channel prior" by kaiming He, who wins the CVPR09 best paper.

 ## Parameters by default
 - radius=7